 The Highwood region of the Front Ranges of the Canadian Rockies lies just to the south of Canmore.
 Alpine valleys are linked by high passes and ridgelines which make spectacular hiking trails.
 By midsummer, most of the winter snows have melted and wildflowers are found on the forest floor and alpine meadow alike.

-We recommend this hike to those of you who have a sense of adventure, like to avoid high season travel and who want to explore less travelled trails.
+We recommend this hike to those of you who have a sense of adventure, like to avoid high season travel, and who want to explore less traveled trails.

 Day 1: Picklejar to Cliff Creek

 At 8.00 am we meet at the Yamnuska Mountain Adventures office in Canmore.
 We’ll go over the trip with you and check to see that you are properly outfitted.
 Once packed we drive for an hour and a half south over the Highwood Pass to the Picklejar Creek trailhead.
 The drive itself is one of the most beautiful in the Rockies and a must for dedicated sightseers let alone hikers!

 We hike up Picklejar Creek (named for the nearby lake with fish so abundant it was like a “pickle jar”) and over the pass at its head to a great campsite in Cliff Creek.
 Distance 5km.
 Elevation gain 515m, loss 50m.